hannahdesmond/mastery-curriculum/chapter4/README.md

 * `my_number = my_number + 1`: `my_number` will increase in value by `1`.
 * `puts my_number`: `my_number` will be printed to the console.

-In short: `my_number` will count upwards, forever.
+In short, `my_number` will count upwards, forever.
 So how about if we just wanted to print out the first ten numbers, then stop?

 ```ruby
 my_number = 0